-When she was pregnant with her fourth child a painful fibroma developed in her uterus.
-Her doctors gave her three options for treatment: An abortion, which would save her life and preserve the possibility of future pregnancies, but would directly terminate the life of her unborn child, a mortal sin; a hysterectomy, which would also save her life yet indirectly and unintentionally terminate the life of her unborn child, a procedure which would have been morally permissible without sin; or a risky surgery to remove the fibroma to save the child and continue with the pregnancy, which would put her own life in danger.
+When she was pregnant with her fourth child, a painful fibroma developed in her uterus.
+Her doctors gave her three options for treatment: an abortion, which would save her life and preserve the possibility of future pregnancies, but would directly terminate the life of her unborn child—a mortal sin; a hysterectomy, which would also save her life yet indirectly terminate the life of her unborn child, a procedure which would have been morally permissible without sin; or a risky surgery to remove the fibroma and continue with the pregnancy to save the child’s life, which would put her own life in danger.

-For more on this great saint for our times, read The Stories of the Miracles Approved for the Canonization of Saint Gianna Beretta Molla.
-Her husband recently died in 2010 on Holy Saturday surrounded by his children, including Gianna Emanuela.
-Read A Holy Couple Reunited in Heaven, from a priest who was close to the family.
+For more on this great saint for our times, read The Miracles Approved for the Canonization of Saint Gianna Beretta Molla.
+Her husband, Mr. Pietro Molla, died in 2010 on Holy Saturday surrounded by his children.
+Read the account of his death, A Holy Couple Reunited in Heaven, from a priest who was close to the family.

 St. Gianna Molla, pray for us!

 This article has been updated and was originally published in April 2013. © The Catholic Company.
 All rights reserved.